Sharing

 Notes

---ttlset), or the sandbox is deleted - Multiple shares can exist for the same sandbox (different ports)
+--ttl. - Multiple shares can exist for the same sandbox on different ports.